 For trip-planning information, see Duluth 101.

-Snowflake Nordic Center and Hartley Nature Center also rent skis.
+Snowflake Nordic Center, Hartley Nature Center and the Spirit Mountain ski shop also rent skis.

-In early morning and evening, 5 kilometers are lighted.
-An adjoining 3-kilometer loop on the Lester Park Golf Course is good for beginners.
+In early morning and evening, 4 kilometers are lighted.
+The 4-kilometer loop on the Lester Park Golf Course is good for beginners.

 © Beth Gauper